maliMirkec/personal-website/site/articles/i-just-finished-redesigning-my-site.md

 Then I have asked a question about which design is better on Twitter, and most people choose the centred version.
 I liked that one more, too.

-{% cldnrylink "https://twitter.com/malimirkeccita/status/1231233665667149824" "tweetcyborg_dknyll" "Twitter screenshot containing the poll" 600 534 "center" %}
+{% cldnryfetch "tweetcyborg_dknyll" "Twitter screenshot containing the poll" false true "picolo" %}

 Finally, I have updated HTML and CSS code.
 I have removed hard-coded sections from the theme, and I used Hexo built-in features.

 ## Added dark mode

-{% cldnryimg "dark-mode_lo1vph" "Screenshot of the redesigned site - the dark mode" 759 480 %}
+{% cldnryfetch "dark-mode_lo1vph" "Screenshot of the redesigned site - the dark mode" %}

 I wanted to add the dark mode to my site, so I introduced CSS Variables to my Scss codebase.
 I have four major modes: